Pacific navigation

 Books

-There are a number of books and stories that have been written about navigation in the Pacific Ocean — check out your local public or school library to see what they have there.
+There are lots of books and stories about navigation in the Pacific Ocean.
+Check out your local public or school library to see what they have.

 SCIS no: 1886877